 D. Private Open Space: All substandard lots must provide a minimum of 375 square feet of private open space in the rear yard.
 This open space must be configured as a 15 foot by 25 foot rectangle and must have a minimum rectangular dimension of 10 feet by 15 feet that is open to the sky.
 Covered rear porches are allowed to be calculated as part of the private open space area.

 The applicant's proposal would exceed the 375 square feet of open space required by Code.
-In addition, the existing wood fence is slated to remain, providing the privacy element as spelled out by the ordinance.
-The 3-foot picket fence, though not meeting the letter of the Ordinance meets the intent.
-Since it already exists it is recommended it remain.
+In addition, a six-foot high cedar fence is proposed, meeting the private open space requirement.

 Thus, this requirement has been met.